-Out of the total respondents, the majority (50.9 per cent) respondents responded that they would pass the knowledge to the next generation only if they showed interest in it.
-They also added that if the young generation doesn't request for the knowledge, they will not reveal it.
+Out of the total respondents, the majority (50.9 percent) respondents responded that they would pass the knowledge to the next generation only if they showed interest in it.
+They also added that if the young generation doesn't request the knowledge, they will not reveal it.
 Most of the knowledgeable elder's responses were included in this category.

-Forty-one point five per cent of the respondents expressed that they are ready to pass their knowledge to the next generation without any conditions.
+41.5% of the respondents expressed that they are ready to pass their knowledge to the next generation without any conditions.
 The majority of these responses came from young aged tribespeople.
 But they agreed that they don't have such a vast kind of knowledge to pass on; but if they get that from their knowledgeable elders, they will pass it over to the next generation.

-Seven point five per cent (4 respondents)of the respondent groups responded that they will never pass their knowledge to the next generation.
+7.5% of the respondent groups responded that they will never pass their knowledge to the next generation.
 Among them, three of the respondents were from the old age category and the remaining one was from the middle age category.

-Chi square test to compare the significance of relationship with age and readiness to share the ethnic medicine knowledge
+Chi-square test to compare the significance of the relationship with age and readiness to share the ethnic medicine knowledge

-The readiness of young and elderly tribespeople was compared using chi square test.
-For this test, those tribespeople who responded "Yes" was considered as positive response and it is assumed that the respondents were very open and ready to transfer their knowledge.
-The responses "Never" and "Yes, only if they are interested and requested" were taken as negative responses (Not ready to share) and it is assumed that these responses shows their reluctance and hindrance towards sharing the knowledge.
-Here, the readiness of young age and old age were compared using chi-square test (table 6).
+The readiness of young and elderly tribespeople was compared using a chi-square test.
+For this test, that tribespeople who responded "Yes" was considered a positive response and it is assumed that the respondents were very open and ready to transfer their knowledge.
+The responses "Never" and "Yes, only if they are interested and requested" were taken as negative responses (Not ready to share) and it is assumed that these responses show their reluctance and hindrance towards sharing the knowledge.
+Here, the readiness of young age and old age was compared using the chi-square test (Table 5).

-Table 6: Age Readiness Cross tabulation
+Table 5: Age Readiness Cross tabulation

-Readiness Total
+Read iness Total

 Ready to pass Not ready to pass

 Vouna Count 11 7 18

 ۸۵۵ Young % within Readiness 73.3% 36.8% 52.9%

-Age Eldorly Count 4 12 16
+Age Eldorby Count 4 12 16

-Total Elderly % within Readiness Count 26.7% 15 63.2% 19 47.1% 34
+Elderly % within Readiness 26.7% 63.2% 47.1%

+Total Count 15 19 34

 Total % within Readiness 100.0% 100.0% 100.0%